Faculty Affairs Committee

 The Membership of the Faculty Affairs Committee is comprised of:

 One (1) tenured member of the faculty from each academic department in the School of Pharmacy elected by the faculty members of that department (If a department lacks a tenured faculty member, a non-tenured Associate Professor of that specific department may be elected to serve in the position reserved for a tenured faculty member.); and (3) faculty at the rank of Associate or Full Professor, elected at-large from the entire faculty, at least one of whom shall be tenured.
 Neither the Dean of the SOP nor the academic department Chairs are eligible for election to the Committee.

-The Faculty Affairs Committee shall serve as the standing peer faculty evaluation body whose duties include, but are not limited to, conducting all individual faculty activity evaluations requested by the Dean for purposes of recommending academic promotion, for the awarding of tenure, and in special circumstances for the continuance of tenure (tenure competency reviews when required).
+The Faculty Affairs Committee serves as the standing peer faculty evaluation body whose duties include, but are not limited to, conducting all individual faculty activity evaluations requested by the Dean for purposes of recommending academic promotion, for the awarding of tenure, and in special circumstances for the continuance of tenure (tenure competency reviews when required).

-This Committee shall also represent the entire faculty of the School in all matters pertaining to the purposes and powers of the faculty as defined in University and/or School of Pharmacy Bylaws and Policies.
+This Faculty Affairs Committee also represents the entire faculty of the School in all matters pertaining to the purposes and powers of the faculty as defined in University and/or School of Pharmacy Bylaws and Policies.
 This Committee, as an advocate of faculty welfare, may thus consider all matters of relevant business referred to it by the faculty, as well as by the Dean or other faculty officers.

-In more specific terms, this Committee shall develop policy and make recommendations pertaining to:
+In more specific terms, the Faculty Affairs Committee develops policy and makes recommendations pertaining to:

 - Any other matter pertaining to faculty welfare.

-The Faculty Affairs Committee is responsible for the maintenance of the School of Pharmacy Bylaws, and will also advise the Executive Committee of the School on recommended changes, additions or deletions to the School of Pharmacy Faculty and Staff Policy and Procedures Manual.
+The Faculty Affairs Committee is responsible for the maintenance of the School of Pharmacy Bylaws, and also advises the Executive Committee of the School on recommended changes, additions or deletions to the School of Pharmacy Faculty and Staff Policy and Procedures Manual.
 The Committee will review the School Bylaws every 2 years.